samebug/samebug-technical-documentation/workspace/index.md

 ## Managing workspaces

-At the moment workspaces are an invisible feature.
-If you want to create new workspace, invite other users or change the default visibility, please [contact us](mailto:hello@samebug.io)
+If you want to manage changes to your workspace, go to the Workspaces tab on your Profile.
+Here you can create a new workspace and by clicking on any of the workspaces you can view details about, add/remove members, grant permissions and set [visibility](/guide/privacy).